 We worked with the Cocoa Life program in this lush, tropical region to help train farmers in good agricultural practices, such as optimizing shade and soil fertilization.
 Cocoa Life also provided solar dryers to improve bean quality.
 The dryers provide a sustainable replacement for the traditional system of using firewood to dry cocoa, preserving the forest and eliminating any smoke flavor in the cocoa beans.
 This technology has since then been adopted by many farmers in neighbouring communities.
 And most of all, Cocoa Life united cocoa farmers and workers to motivate, inspire, and support each other.

-This page was updated in October 2024.
+This page was updated in December 2024.